superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 - 6. **Edge Weighting** — Weight adjustments on the basis of edge types, strengths, confidence levels, etc.
 - 7. **Score Normalization** — Normalize adjusted scores to preserve relative rankings.
 - 8. **Result Reranking** — Reorder initial search results on the basis of adjusted collaborative scores.
-- 9. **User Context** — Further adapt search results based on user profile, history and preferences.
+- 9. **User Context** — Further adapt search results based on user profile, history, and preferences.

 ## Fueling Knowledge Graphs with Flywheel Learning

-Knowledge graphs unlock new reasoning capabilities for language models by providing structured world knowledge.
+Knowledge graphs unlock new reasoning capabilities for language models by providing structured real-world knowledge.
 But KGs aren't perfect.
 They contain knowledge gaps, and have to update to remain current.
 Flywheel Learning can help remediate these problems, improving KG quality by continuously analyzing system interactions and ingesting new data.

 ### Building the Knowledge Graph Flywheel

 Building an effective KG flywheel requires:

 1. **Instrumentation** — logging all system queries, responses, scores, user actions, and so on, to provide visibility into how the KG is being used.
-2. **Analysis** — aggregating, cluster, and analyze usage data to surface poor responses and issues, and identify patterns indicating knowledge gaps.
+2. **Analysis** — aggregating, clustering, and analyzing usage data to surface poor responses and issues, and identify patterns indicating knowledge gaps.
 3. **Curation** — manually reviewing problematic responses and tracing issues back to missing or incorrect facts in the graph.
-4. **Remediation** — directly modifying the graph to add missing facts, improve structure, increase clarity, etc., and fix the underlying data issues.
+4. **Remediation** — directly modifying the graph to add missing facts, improve structure, increase clarity, etc., and fixing the underlying data issues.
 5. **Iteration** — continuously looping through the above steps.

 Each iteration through the loop further enhances the knowledge graph.

-Flywheels can also handle high-volume ingestion of streamed live data...
+Flywheels can also handle high-volume ingestion of streamed live data.

 ### Streaming Data Ingestion